 - El Paso County has an estimated 730,000 residents (U.S. Census Bureau, 2023 ACS) — Colorado Springs is the county seat and Colorado's second-largest city.

-- Colorado's iCourt portal covers El Paso County for both district court (felonies, civil) and county court (misdemeanors, traffic) — unlike Denver County, which requires a separate portal.
+- Colorado's iCourt portal at iCourt.co covers El Paso County for both district court (felonies, civil) and county court (misdemeanors, traffic) — unlike Denver, no separate portal needed.

-- Four major military installations create a large population with on-base addresses that generate no civilian El Paso County court records — military matters are handled by federal military courts, not Colorado state courts.
+- Four major military installations mean a large share of residents have on-base addresses that generate no civilian El Paso County court records — military matters route to federal military courts, not Colorado state courts.

 - PCS-cycle turnover (typically every 2–3 years) means address histories for active-duty and recently separated military subjects are among the least stable in the county.